narcisobenigno/narcisobenigno.github.io/_posts/2019-04-25-building-evolutionary-architectures.markdown

     * they needs to be reviewed in scale or magnitude.
     * there are better approaches to measure what the current ones
     * The systems needs new fitness function.

+## Chapter 3: Engeneering Incremental Change

+  > an evolutionary architecture supports guided, *incremental* change across
+  > multiple dimensions.
+  > > -authors definition

+  * Fitness function has to do with that *incremental* part.
+So, it put design practices in place to make the software evolvable, i.e., evolutionary architecture should allow changes to software in small increments.